lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 This section defines nonce request and nonce response message content as ASN.1 types for use in CMP, see {{CMP}}, and CMC, see {{CMC}}.
 Nonce values conveyed as ASN.1 OCTET STRING values in CMP and CMC are between 8 and 64 bytes in length.
-A zero-length octet string indicates that the RA/CA does not wish to provide a nonce.
+A zero-length octet string indicates that the RA/CA doesis unable or not willing to deliver the requested nonce.

 ~~~~
 ATTESTATION-NONCE-REQUEST ::= TYPE-IDENTIFIER